patrickpissurno/rust_embedded_v8_example/README.md

 ### How to run
 - I think I'm using Rust stable, so it shouldn't require nightly
-- Clone the repo and run `cargo run ./example/main.js`
+- Clone the repo and run `cargo run`
-- You should get a `[JS] Hello World!` message printed to your console
+- A window should pop up with some animated graphics
 - I'm running Windows 10 x64, and have not tested anything under Linux or macOS
 - If you find any issues, please report them